Poison (1991 film): Controversy

 U.S. culture war conservatives such as Senator Jesse Helms and Rev. Donald Wildmon of the American Family Association denounced the "explicit porno scenes of homosexuals involved in anal sex".
+It also received controversy as the National Endowment for the Arts, an independent government agency, donated $25,000 towards the cost of editing.
+Then chairman of the NEA, John Frohnmayer, defended the movie as "the work of a serious artist."

 Reception

 The film received generally positive reviews.
+Metacritic, which uses a weighted average, assigned the a score of 67 out of 100, based on 18 critics, indicating "generally favorable" reviews.